simonprickett/redis-prize-draw/node/README.md

 $ export REDIS_PASSWORD=secret
 ```

 If your Redis instance doesn't use a password, omit `REDIS_PASSWORD`.
+The application won't delete any existing keys from your Redis database, and will prefix all keys it uses with `prizedraw:`

 ### Application Port